MicrosoftDocs/Devices-docs/surface/surface-slim-pen2-dev-notes.md

 - **Haptic feedback** that simulates the feel of pens, pencils, and other writing or drawing tools.
 - **Interaction feedback** that responds to user actions such as hovering over a button, clicking a button, or completing a task with the pen.

-If you're customizing an app for Surface Slim Pen 2, refer to the following Windows Ink guidelines [Pen interactions and haptic feedback](/windows/apps/design/input/pen-haptics) in conjunction with the notes listed below.
+If you're customizing an app for Surface Slim Pen 2, refer to the Windows Ink guidelines described in [Pen interactions and haptic feedback](/windows/apps/design/input/pen-haptics) and then consult the notes below.

 ## Implementation notes